Knowledge-Driven Federated Graph Learning on Model Heterogeneity: Methodology

-Let there be $K$ clients, where the graph data owned by client $k$ is represented as $G_k = (V_k, E_k)$ with $|V_k| = N_k$ nodes and $|E_k| = M_k$ edges.
-The graph's adjacency matrix, node feature matrix, and label matrix are denoted as $A_k \in \mathbb{R}^{N_k \times N_k}$, $X_k \in \mathbb{R}^{N_k \times f}$, and $Y_k \in \mathbb{R}^{N_k \times C}$, respectively, where $f$ represents the number of node features and $C$ denotes the number of classes.
-Note that the graph data and the GNN model architectures can vary among different clients.
-GNNs constitute a class of deep learning models tailored to perform feature embedding and inference tasks on graph-structured data, requiring an adjacency matrix $A_k$ and node features $X_k$ as inputs.
-Federated learning represents a collaborative machine learning paradigm that enables the training of a shared model across multiple data owners without the direct exchange of raw data.
+GNNs constitute a class of deep learning models tailored to perform embedding and inference tasks on graph-structured data.
+Federated learning is a collaborative learning paradigm that enables the training of a shared model across multiple data owners without the direct exchange of raw data.
 Each training round involves the selection of participating clients, the update of the local model via local training on each chosen client, the aggregation of local model parameters on a central server, and the subsequent distribution of the aggregated parameters back to the clients.
-The objective of this work is to enhance the performance of each client’s local model on graph node classification tasks in the heterogeneous federated environment.
+The objective of our work is to enhance the performance of each client’s local model on node classification tasks in heterogeneous environments.